Community Programs and Information

 The Huron Police Department is dedicated to the safety of our children particulary against online predators, those who bully and protection against "sexting."

-The Huron Police Department endorses the following guide for parents to use to help educate their children.
+Below are links for parents to use to help educate their children.
 If you have any questions, please contact us.

 Net Cetera - Chatting with Kids about being Online